-But I’ve been thinking: just to shake things up a bit, and since I’ve slowly been moving my regular writing over to my Slate column anyway, perhaps in lieu of offering you advice on how to handle your possibly perverted father-in-law who you suspect is an elderly frotteur, or how to be tactful while delicately informing your co-worker that she smells like a giant sewer rat, I can give you something even better—a peek at what the scientific data have to say about your particular issue.
-In other words, perhaps I can tell you why you’re going through what you are rather than what to do about it.
-I may not believe in free will, but I’m a firm believer that knowledge changes perspective, and perspective changes absolutely everything.
-Once you have that, you don’t need anyone else’s advice.
+So I ve been thinking: just to shake things up a bit, and since I ve slowly been moving my regular writing over to my Slate column anyway, what might I try here at Scientific American that s like an advice column, but with a Bering in Mind twist?
+Perhaps in lieu of offering you advice on how to handle your possibly perverted father-in-law who you suspect is an elderly frotteur, or how to be tactful while delicately informing your co-worker that she smells like a giant sewer rat, I can give you something even better a peek at what the scientific data have to say about your particular issue.
+In other words, perhaps I can tell you why you re going through what you are rather than what to do about it.
+I may not believe in free will, but I m a firm believer that knowledge changes perspective, and perspective changes absolutely everything.
+Once you have that, you don t need anyone else s advice.

 And good advice is really only good to the extent it aligns with actual research findings, anyway.
 Nearly two centuries worth of data in the behavioral sciences is available to inform our understanding of our everyday (and not so everyday) problems, yet rarely do we take advantage of this font of empirical wisdom.
 Instead we turn to wise old Aunt Bertie, or our BFFs, horoscopes and, well, advice columns.
 Or even worse, we don t ask anyone at all and live in confusion, fear, or ignorance.